modelscope/data-juicer/README.md

 dj-analyze --auto --dataset_path xx.jsonl [--auto_num 1000]
 ```

-- **Note:** Analyzer only compute stats of Filter ops.
-So extra Mapper or Deduplicator ops will be ignored in the analysis process.
+- **Note:** Analyzer only compute stats for Filters that produce stats or other OPs that produce tags/categories in meta.
+So other OPs will be ignored in the analysis process.
+We use the following registries to decorate OPs:
+  - `NON_STATS_FILTERS`: decorate Filters that **DO NOT** produce any stats.
+  - `TAGGING_OPS`: decorate OPs that **DO** produce tags/categories in meta field.

 ### Data Visualization